 It’s very common for caregivers to have that “never give up” attitude, it’s what makes you a great caregiver.
 That said, asking for help is not a sign of defeat.
 If you are lucky enough to have someone to help share the care, that is great.
 If not, private home care can be a great option for short term family respite care or to help pick up some of the pieces just a couple hours a week.

 Know that It’s natural to experience feelings such as sadness or anger when you are the caregiver and experiencing signs of burnout.
 Don’t blame yourself or your loved one.
 The negative feelings will pass with the proper self care.
 Vytality at Home is a great resource and support if you identify signs of burnout.
-Reach out to us at any time 403.488.7991
+Reach out to us for the best in home Calgary Senior Care at any time 403.488.7991

 Written in conjunction with Marlowe Kaufmann